A PSA: Watch out for counterfeit tarot decks!

 The third thing to be aware of is the style of box the cards come in.
 All editions of the tarot deck, including the first and second editions with dark borders (which is now out of print, so definitely a scam if you see new circulations of these), come in a hard box, either a two-piece with thumb-cut or the magnetic clamshell style.
 The FD Tarot is not sold in a tuck box!

-These counterfeit companies are stealing my, and other creators’, intellectual property that we have worked so hard to design and produce.
+It’s important to recognize that these counterfeit companies are stealing my, and other creators’, intellectual property that we have worked so hard to design and produce.
 It’s a direct violation of copyright laws.
-Unfortunately, it’s incredibly hard to get these false copies removed from these sites.
-I’ve spent hours submitting copyright infringement reports, and they just keep popping up.
-I feel pretty utterly defeated, exhausted, and so upset to have my work blatantly stolen.
+Unfortunately, it’s difficult to get these false copies removed from these sites.

 Next